masch/poh-events-bot/README.md

 ![Screenshot from 2022-11-19 23-38-43](https://user-images.githubusercontent.com/53308354/202880216-61577193-abf7-4199-8384-4742294f0c96.png)

+- Remove submission: Each time when a submission is removed from [Proof of Humanity](https://www.proofofhumanity.id/) (POH).

 ## Nexts events to implement:

-- Remove submission: Each time when a submission is removed from [Proof of Humanity](https://www.proofofhumanity.id/) (POH).
+The events needed by the community.
 Feel free to open an issue with any suggestions.

 ## Check out how it works